noahlwest/kubectl-ai/k8s-bench/tasks/setup-dev-cluster/setup-dev-cluster.md

     - Developers should have read-only access to the dev-shared namespace
     - Only cluster admins should access staging and prod
     - Create service accounts for each developer (alice-sa, bob-sa, charlie-sa) in their respective namespaces
+    - Each developer's service account should have full access to their respective namespace and read-only access to the dev-shared namespace

 3. **Resource Quotas**:
     - Each developer namespace: max 2 CPUs, 4Gi memory, 10 pods, 5 services